Ghost Ship (2002 film): Soundtrack

-The soundtrack album for Ghost Ship was released on November 5, 2002 on Varèse Sarabande.
-The songs "Not Falling" by Mudvayne and "Senza Fine" sung by Monica Mancini are not part of the soundtrack despite being featured in the film.
+The soundtrack album for Ghost Ship was released on November 5, 2002, on Varèse Sarabande.
+The songs "Not Falling" by Mudvayne and "Senza fine" sung by Monica Mancini are not part of the soundtrack despite being featured in the film.

 The score is described by Filmtracks.com as "tap [dancing] around some old genre cliches while diving head first into others, producing a score with drama, fright, and a slight hint of elegance at times as well."

+Release

-ReleaseGhost Ship was theatrically released on October 25, 2002.
+Ghost Ship was theatrically released on October 25, 2002.
 The theatrical poster for Ghost Ship is similar to that of the 1980 film Death Ship.

 Promotion

 Warner Bros. in association with Hollywood.com sponsored a sweepstakes to promote the film beginning October 18, 2002, with the final drawing on November 1.
-Applicants could enter for the chance to win the grand prize dubbed the "Ghost Ship Prize Package" of promotional merchandise consisting of one Ghost Ship baseball hat, one spinning skull mug, one Ghost Ship shower CD player, and the Ghost Ship soundtrack.
+Applicants could enter for the chance to win the grand prize dubbed the "Ghost Ship Prize Package" of promotional Ghost Ship themed merchandise consisting of a baseball hat, a spinning skull mug, a shower CD player, and the film's soundtrack.
 The runners up would receive just the baseball hat and mug.

 Home media

-On March 28, 2003, Warner Home Video (currently known as Warner Bros.
-Home Entertainment) released the film to VHS and DVD.
+The film was released on VHS and DVD by Warner Home Video on March 28, 2003.
 On October 26, 2018, Official Charts Company revealed Ghost Ship was the United Kingdom's 26th best-selling horror DVD/Blu-ray of all time.

 A collectors edition of Ghost Ship was produced by Shout!
 Factory and released on Blu-ray September 29, 2020.
-It featured a new interview with actor Isaiah Washington, and a new Audio commentary by director Steve Beck.
+It features a new interview with actor Isaiah Washington, and a new Audio commentary by director Steve Beck.